Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

 ## Use singularity container in jupyter lab/jupyter notebook (all notebook listed below can be switched to lab)
 1. Login hpc via dashboard or ssh
 2. `module load singularity`
-3. Set up passwords for forwarded jupyter notebook window
+3. Set up passwords for forwarded jupyter notebook window (this is a one-time setting)

     `singularity exec $image jupyter notebook --generate-config`